WE’RE HERE TO HELP

 Property Owners

-Property owners who maintain hazardous conditions that injure delivery drivers face premises liability claims.
-Dangerous conditions include broken stairs, icy walkways, poor lighting, loose dogs, and hidden hazards.
-Business property owners owe the highest duty of care to visitors like delivery workers.
+Business owners and homeowners who maintain dangerous property conditions face premises liability claims when delivery drivers are injured.
+Hazardous conditions include broken steps, icy walkways, poor lighting, aggressive pets, and hidden tripping hazards.
+Business property owners owe the highest duty of care to visiting delivery workers, who are considered business invitees under Texas law.
+Our slip and fall attorneys are experienced in establishing property owner liability in delivery accident contexts.

 Vehicle and Equipment Manufacturers